 Services: Technical Assistance, Program Development, Strategic Planning, Training, Capacity Development

-Technical Expertise: Family Planning & Reproductive Health, Health Care Financing, Social and Behavior Change, Maternal Health, Youth & Adolescent Health/OVC
+Technical Expertise: Universal Health Coverage, Social and Behavior Change, Maternal Health, Youth & Adolescent Health/OVC, Family Planning & Reproductive Health

 The USAID|SUSTAIN project is a five-year, USAID-supported health project that is focused on improving and sustaining the gains made in Georgia’s maternal, newborn, child, and reproductive health services.
 The project works in public and private partnership with health care providers, insurers, and policy makers to improve the quality of care in each of these areas.